abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Functional composition - general definition](functions_compose_general.svg)

+So in other words we *used the diagram as a definition* of functional composition.
+This is cool, but kinda confusing at first - definitions in mathematics are supposed to be formal, so if we want to use diagrams as definitions we must first formalize the definition of a diagram itself.

-The key observation is that diagrams look as small finite categories, as, for example, the above definition looks like the category $3$, which we saw earlier (and the fact that the diagram commutes means just that the morphism in the finite category are sometimes composites of one another.)
+But how do we do that?
+One key observation is that diagrams look as small finite categories, as, for example, the above definition looks like the category $3$, which we saw earlier (and the fact that the diagram commutes means just that the morphism in the finite category are sometimes composites of one another.)

 ![the finite category 3](finite_three.svg)

-However, finite categories, by themselves, are only part of the story, as finite diagrams are just structures whereas diagrams are *signs* i.e. They are "something by knowing which we know something more.", as Peirce tells us (or "which can be used in order to lie", in the words of Umberto Eco.)
+However, finite categories, by themselves, are only part of the story, as they are just structures, whereas diagrams are *signs* i.e. They are "something by knowing which we know something more.", as Peirce tells us (or "...which can be used in order to tell a lie", in the words of Umberto Eco.)

-So, besides the finite categories diagrams include are ways for "interpreting" those categories in some other context i.e. they include *functors*.
+So, besides the finite categories, diagrams must include ways for "interpreting" those categories in some other context i.e. they include *functors*.

 ![diagram as a functor](diagram_functor.svg)

-This is how the concept of functors allows us to formalize the notion of diagrams: a diagram is comprised of a finite category called an *index category*) and functor from it to some other category (in semiotics terms, you may view the source and target categories as *signifier* and *signified*.)
+This is how the concept of functors allows us to formalize the notion of diagrams:

+> A *diagram* is comprised of one finite category (called an *index category*) and a functor from it to some other category.

+(And, since we involved Umberto Eco, in semiotic terms you may view the source and target categories of the functor as *signifier* and *signified*.)

-This definition allows for diagrams in category theory can be *specified formally* i.e. they are categorical objects *per se*.
+And so, you can already see that the concept of a functor plays a very important role in category theory.
+Because of it, diagrams in category theory can be *specified formally* i.e. they are categorical objects *per se*.

 You might even say that they are categorical objects *par excellance* (TODO: remove that last joke.)

 Maps are functors
 ---

-Functors are sometimes called "maps" for a good reason - maps , like all other diagrams are functors, because they are some kind of description of reality.

-For example, if we consider the preorder representing different cities and the roads in a given region, then a diagram that represents that order is actually just a map of the region where the cities are located, together with it's connection to the region it represents (i.e. mapping from the objects in the maps to real-world objects.)
+Functors are sometimes called "maps" for a good reason - maps, like all other diagrams are functors.
+For example, if we consider a map of different cities and roads between them categorically, then a diagram is a map of the region where the cities are located (or an index category as we dubbed it in the definition), together with a functor connectin it to the region that it represents (i.e. a mapping from the objects in the map to real-world objects.)

 ![A map and a preorder of city pathways](preorder_map_functor.svg)

-Notice that in order to be a functor, a map does not have to list *all* roads that exist in real life, and *all* travelling options ("the map is not the territory"), the only requirement is that *the roads that it lists should be actual* - this is a characteristic shared by all many-to-one relationships (functions.)

 In maps, morphisms that are a result of composition are often not displayed, but we use them all the time - they are called *routes*.

 ![A map and a preorder of city pathways](preorder_map_functor_route.svg)

 The law of preserving composition tells us that the route we create on a map corresponds to a real-world route.

-This idea, of course, is a little more than a speculation, butI thought it was a good way to introduce functors, before we talk about some more robust matemathical examples.
+Notice that in order to be a functor, a map does not have to list *all* roads that exist in real life, and *all* travelling options ("the map is not the territory"), the only requirement is that *the roads that it lists should be actual* - this is a characteristic shared by all many-to-one relationships (i.e. functions.)

 Human perception is functorial
 ---